jonase/eastwood/README.md

   defaults to `[ "test" ]` if not specified in your `project.clj` file.

-Available options for specifying linters are:
+Linter names are given in the previous section.
+Available options for specifying which linters are enabled or disabled are:

 * `:linters` Linters to use.
 If not specified, all linters except those mentioned as 'disabled by default' above are used.